AlGepe/OmniSnippets_JS/docs/omni/onResult/addTable.rst

 addTable(body, header, options)
 -----------------------------------

 A function that allows you to include a graph in the calculator.
 It is recommended to display tables (and graphs) at the very end of the calculator, unless otherwise required.

-To create a graph you need to first (at least) create a 2D array containing the data.
-If you want to learn more about multidimensional arrays check out the :ref:`Arrays<arrays>` section.
+To create a graph you need to create at least one 2D array containing the data.
+If you want to learn more about arrays check out the :ref:`Arrays<array>` section.

 .. code-block:: javascript